 Boipeba Island is one of the islands of the Tinharé archipelago, in the county of Cairu, in the south of the state of Bahia.
 Surrounded by the ocean on one side, and the Inferno River estuary on the other, this island is of rare natural beauty, home to a great variety of ecosystems.

-m'boi pewa - is a Tupy Indian word which means flat snake, in reference to a sea turtle, giving the name to the island of Boipeba.
+M'boi pews is a Tupy Indian word which means flat snake, in reference to a variety of sea turtle, giving the name to the island of Boipeba.

-Boipeba is home to a dense Atlantic rainforest, and with its salt marshes, sand dunes, extensive mangroves, and paradisiacal coconut-palmed beaches and reefs, it is a world of ecological diversity.
+Boipeba is home to a dense Atlantic rainforest.
+With its salt marshes, sand dunes, extensive mangroves, and paradisiacal coconut-palmed beaches and reefs, it is a world of ecological diversity.

 The reefs are found up and down the coast, sheltering the beaches from waves and ocean currents.
-The wide reefs are full of canals and shallow pools.
+These wide reefs are full of canals and shallow pools.

 Flora and fauna are rich in varieties of coral, algae, fish, mollusks, sea urchins, starfish, and other sea life.
 There are sea turtles found in the region, and spawning eggs can be seen on beaches around the island.